KarlFarrugiaIcon/OreillyKatas2023/README.md

 The Reporting & Analytics Service is used to generate reports and store data in a format suitable for reporting within the data warehouse.

-The service is subscribed to the Event Streaming Infrastructure for updates stemming from the Trip Management Service, so that changes can be propagated to the data warehouse (and stored in an unstructured way).
+The service is subscribed to the Event Streaming Infrastructure for updates stemming from the Trip Management Service so that changes can be propagated to the data warehouse (and stored in an unstructured way).
 It uses restful APIs to communicate with an external reporting & analytics service (such as PowerBI), to generate and embed reports and statistics.
 The external reporting & analytics service is configured to read from the data warehouse, and can also be consumed via an External Tool (such as PowerBI Desktop), for system admins to access reporting for the entire platform.

 ![Alt text](./Images/DomainBoundaries/ReportingAndAnalyticsService.png)

 ## User Interface Mockups

 Mock-ups are essential in the development process of the solution since it allows the team to visualise and conceptualise the idea.
-It also allows us to take a user-centred approach which aligns with the requirements.
+It also allows us to take a user-centered approach that aligns with the requirements.

 ### Manual Prototyping